What is EMDR? Can it Really Help Gay Men with Trauma?

 This is one of the reasons I love EMDR: it’s effective and efficient.
 Although the type of issue and severity may affect how many sessions will be required, most clients will see results within one to two sessions.

-EMDR sounds pretty “woo-woo,” does it actually work?
+Does EMDR actually work?

 When I first heard about EMDR I was sceptical.
 I’d seen lots of unsubstantiated claims about how to get emotional healing in the past, and the description I read of EMDR was giving me all sorts of red flags.